Tony Gravely

-Tony Gravely (born September 28, 1991) is an American mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.
+Tony Gravely (born September 28, 1991) is an American mixed martial artist who competes in the Bantamweight division.
+A professional since 2015, he is most notable for his time in the Ultimate Fighting Championship.

 Background

-Gravely's father was a taekwondo instructor for over 25 years, so he started taking Tae Kwon Do when he was about three or four years old.
-He trained and competed in Tae Kwon Do until he started wrestling in sixth grade, continuing wrestling from sixth grade all the way through college.
+Gravely's father was a taekwondo instructor for over 25 years, so he started taekwondo when he was about three or four years old.
+He trained and competed in taekwondo, until he started wrestling in sixth grade.
+He continued wrestling from sixth grade all the way through college.

 A native of Martinsville, Virginia, Gravely attended Magna Vista High School, where he was a four-time all-state wrestler.
-He had two undefeated seasons and was a two-time Virginia state champion while wrestling in high school.
+He had two undefeated seasons and was a two-time Virginia wrestling state champion in high school.

-After high school, Gravely attended Appalachian State University in North Carolina on a wrestling scholarship.
-In three seasons wrestling for the Mountaineers, Gravely appeared in two NCAA Tournaments and won a Southern Conference Tournament Championship.
-He left Appalachian State with a major in construction management.
+After high school, Gravely attended Appalachian State University in Boone, North Carolina.
+In three seasons wrestling for the Mountaineers, Gravely qualified for two NCAA tournaments and won a Southern Conference championship.
+He graduated Appalachian State with a major in construction management.

 According to the Martinsville Bulletin, Gravely quit his construction project manager day job in 2016 and decided to focus full-time on an MMA career.
-He trained at Tech MMA Academy in Southwest Virginia for years as he pursued a professional fighting career.
+He trained at Tech MMA Academy in Southwest Virginia for years, as he pursued a career as a professional fighter.